Long-term optical spectroscopic variations in blazar 3C 454.3: Results

 \subsection{Long-term variations}

 The left panel of Figure \ref{fig_runmean} shows again the light curve of Mg~II line luminosity obtained from the spectral decomposition method (corresponding to the blue circles shown in the fourth panel of Figure \ref{fig_lc}, we take the logarithm and subtract the mean value).
 Due to our selection for ${\rm rms} < {\rm rms}_{\rm max}$, the short-term variations discussed in the previous subsection are largely excluded.
-We suggest that this light curve shows a systematic modulation on long time scales, of order $\sim 100\;{\rm days}$. {A power spectral density (PSD) analysis showed that variations of the Mg~II line luminosity are consistent with the red noise, with no sign of quasi-periodic oscillations (QPOs).}
+We suggest that this light curve shows a systematic modulation on long timescales ($\sim 100\;{\rm days)}$. {A power spectral density (PSD) analysis showed that variations in the Mg~II line luminosity are consistent with the red noise, with no sign of quasi-periodic oscillations (QPOs).}

-In order to evaluate the significance of this long-term modulation, we calculate a running mean light curve using uniform time bins of fixed time scale $\tau$.
-As an example, on the left panel of Figure \ref{fig_runmean}, we show the running mean light curve for $\tau = 100\;{\rm d}$ (solid red line), and on the right panel of that figure we show the measured Mg~II luminosities after subtracting the running mean.
-We then perform a series of 2-sample K-S tests between the measured and running mean subtracted Mg~II light curves for a wide range of running mean time scales $\tau$.
-Figure \ref{fig_kstest} shows the dependence of the $p$-values for the null hypotheses (that subtracting a running mean does not modify the distribution of Mg~II luminosities) on the running mean time scale $\tau$.
+In order to evaluate the significance of this long-term modulation, we calculate a running mean light curve using uniform time bins of fixed timescale $\tau$.
+As an example, in the left panel of Figure \ref{fig_runmean}, we show the running mean light curve for $\tau = 100\;{\rm d}$ (solid red line), and in the right panel of that figure we show the measured Mg~II luminosities after subtracting the running mean.
+We then perform a series of two-sample K-S tests between the measured and running mean subtracted Mg~II light curves for a wide range of running mean timescales $\tau$.
+Figure \ref{fig_kstest} shows the dependence of the $p$-values for the null hypothesis (that subtracting a running mean does not modify the distribution of Mg~II luminosities) on the running mean timescale $\tau$.
 The basic result is that $p < 0.1$ for $\tau < 200\;{\rm d}$, hence long-term variations have only moderate statistical significance ($1.5\,\sigma$).